ShekharBhardwaj/BootCampLLM/README.md

 ```bash
 git clone https://github.com/ShekharBhardwaj/BootCampLLM.git
 ```
-This will create a new directory named `llm_engineering`.
+This will create a new directory named `BootCampLLM`.
 Navigate to it with:
 ```bash
 cd BootCampLLM
 ```